Healthy Homes Assessment Mohaka

 Mohaka Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement throughout Mohaka and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory in all Mohaka and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records of their the conformance to each Healthy Homes Standard that apply or will be applicable throughout the tenancy period of the rental property.
+• Landlords and property managers must keep records that prove the conformance to all Healthy Homes Standards that apply or will be in force throughout the tenancy period of an apartment rental.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.

 Unreasonable Gaps & Holes